 For more details on the SSC CPO Eligibility, refer to the SSC CPO official notification.

 SSC CPO Notification

-The official notification gives an idea on the vacancies, salary, preferable SSC exam dates and centres, admit card, the application process in depth.
+The official notification gives an idea on the vacancies, salary, preferable SSC exam dates and centers, admit card, the application process in depth.
 The important SSC CPO Exam dates 2019 are given below: